vuestorefront/vue-storefront/packages/core/docs/contributing/creating-changelog.md

   linkToGitHubAccount: "link to your github account", }
 ```
-3. Save all changes and that's all
+3. Save all changes, and that's all

 <!-- For releases:
 1. Check a release version in which your changes should appear.
 Let's assume it's `2.0.14`